ankit219302-git/cryptography/README.md

 Encoded as Base64 for safe transmission.

+## 🔸 Usage (How to consume this utility)

+This utility's usage is depicted in tests under the **client** module.
+The tests in `src/test/java` in client module act as a code reference on how to consume this utility in an application, once imported as a dependency.

 ---

 # 🧪 Running Tests
-The client module includes JUnit tests.
+The client module includes JUnit tests under `src/test/java`.
 To run:

 ```
 mvn test